Cloth dryers are equipment at homes, hotels, and institutions – we use them to dry clothes after washing.

 When might the dryer fail to all the Kill Bugs?

-Below are some of the reasons why your dry might fail to kill all the bed bugs in your clothes – either cotton, linen, wool.
+Below are some reasons why your dry might fail to kill all the bed bugs in your clothes – either cotton, linen, or wool.

 1. Loss of heat in the inner chamber of the dryer – The inner section of the dryer may be having leakage, which causes loss of heat as opposed to radiating it within the chamber.
-In addition, the shiny radiant surface of the inner chamber (drum) may be worn out thus reducing its heat radiation efficiency – this may require replacement.
+Also, the shiny radiant surface of the inner chamber (drum) may be worn out, thus reducing its heat radiation efficiency – this may require replacement.